-A Greensborough man has teed off at the entire craft beer industry and claimed that Furphy is nothing more than a “tarted up” version of Geelong Bitter.
+A local beer drinker has teed off at the entire craft beer industry and claimed that Furphy is nothing more than a “tarted up” version of Geelong Bitter.
 Samuel Jones made the claim in a rambling Facebook post that has since been deleted, and also referred to the current craft beer movement as a “bastardisation of the previously no-nonsense drinking culture that was handed to us by our forefathers”.

 Furphy seems to have taken Victoria by storm, positioned as a beer made by Victorians, from Victorian ingredients, and for Victorians to drink.
 It even uses the famous “Big V” on its label, just in case we weren’t able to identify its full Victorianess.